-The major risk associated with these receivables is credit risk - the risk that debts due and payable to Council may not be
+The major risk associated with these receivables is credit risk - the risk that debts due and payable to Council may not be repaid in full.

 Council manages this risk by monitoring outstanding debt and employing stringent debt recovery procedures.
 It also encourages ratepayers to pay their rates by the due date through incentives.